nextstrain/janus/README.md

   * `process`: String of parameters to pass to the virus’s augur process command

+Optional attributes for fauna:

+  * `fauna`: String of parameters to pass to fauna's `download_all.py` script.
+Defaults to "--virus {virus} --sequences".

 Other optional attributes:

   * `description`: String describing the build(s) represented by the build definition (e.g., “Flu builds for nextstrain.org”)